JSDWRLD/Object-Oriented-Programming/README.md

 **Lab 10: Smart String List**
  - Applied Concepts: Binary Search, Selection Sort
- - Description: Creating a Smart String List which has a searching method of O(log n) for fast searches.
+ - Description: Delve into the realm of efficient data management with the Smart String List!
+Harnessing the power of Binary Search, this project boasts lightning-fast search capabilities with O(log n) efficiency, ensuring swift retrieval of data from even the largest datasets.

 **Lab 11: Calculator GUI**
+ - Applied Concepts:Java Swing
+ - Description: Embark on a journey into the world of user-friendly interfaces with the Calculator GUI project.
+Utilizing the versatility of Java Swing, this endeavor crafts a sleek and intuitive calculator, providing users with a seamless experience for performing basic arithmetic operations.

+**Lab 12: **
- - Applied Concepts: Java Swing
+ - Applied Concepts:
- - Description: Creating a simple calculator using Java Swing for basic UI.
+ - Description:

 ## Assignments